msto/msto.github.io/coursework.md

 Lecture notes and projects from courses I've taken.

+Any inaccuracies or incompleteness in scribe notes should be attributed to me and not considered reflective of the lecturer.

 {% for semester in site.semesters %}
 # {{semester}}
 {% for course in site.coursework %}